codeworm96/paper-reading/README.md

 ## Staring into the Abyss: An Evaluation of Concurrency Control with One Thousand Cores

+It is expected that in the future CPU will have many cores in a single chip.
+This paper evaluates seven concurrency control schemes (deadlock detection, no wait, wait die, timestamp, MVCC, OCC, H-store) and finds that neither of them scales well on a 1024-core CPU for different reasons.
+It concludes that for many-core CPU in the future, new concurrency control schemes are needed and cooperation between software and hardware design may be needed.
+They build their own main memory database system from scratch to reduce the effect of specific legacy implementation and use Graphite to simulate the many-core CPU.
+The workloads used in this paper is based on YCSB and TPC-C.

+## An Empirical Evaluation of In-Memory Multi-Version Concurrency Control

 // DONE but keep private because it's homework